darkecology/wsrdata/README.md

 Given radar scan lists, annotations, and specifications, this repository prepares datasets for training and evaluating machine learning models for detecting and tracking communal bird roosts.

-### Under Development
-- install the dataset to Detectron2
-- prepare input data to UI

 ### Repo Overview
 - **datasets** stores dataset definitions that are prepared by this repository.
     - **datasets/roosts_v0.0.1_official** defines a toy dataset for reference.